openxla/stablehlo/docs/reference.md

 **(G4) Should we write tests to exercise the implementation-defined / undefined behaviors?**

-We should not write tests which exercises the implementation defined or undefined behaviors of the op.
-Tests exercising implementation defined behaviors demonstrates a local behavior of the interpreter which should not be generalized.
-Tests exercising undefined behavior does not contribute towards the understanding of the op's behavior.
+We should not write tests which exercise the implementation defined or undefined behaviors of the op.
+Tests exercising implementation defined behaviors demonstrate a local behavior of the interpreter which should not be generalized.
+Tests exercising undefined behavior do not contribute towards the understanding of the op's behavior.

-**(G5) While writing tests for Floating-point type, to what precision the results need to be specified in llvm lit checks?**
+**(G5) While writing tests for floating-point type, to what precision the results need to be specified in llvm lit checks?**

 The current lit-based interpreter testing fails if the result is computed with a different precision than what is mentioned in the lit CHECK directives.
 As a quick-fix, we allow the lit checks to measure the accuracy up to an arbitrary places after the decimal point.
 But the solution is far from ideal.
 We plan to resolve it using [ticket](https://github.com/openxla/stablehlo/issues/268).